 19 September 2019

-This Bill would require comprehensive palliative care for people with terminal illnesses, including adults over 60.
-It would also require certain public bodies to work with hospices to deliver that care and would establish support for people who care for someone with a terminal illness.
+The bill would require comprehensive palliative care for people with terminal illnesses, including adults aged 60 and over.
+It would require certain public bodies to co-operate with hospices to provide that care, and it would set out support for carers of someone with a terminal illness.
+It also covers related aims to improve overall palliative care provision.

 Generated 21 February 2026